7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Compute-Resources/Azure-Administration-Azure-Resource-Manager.md

 Parameters and outputs provide flexibility to variance in context.

-#### Resource Provider
+#### Resource Providers

+Resource Providers offer sets of resources and operations for working with an Azure Services.
 Resource Provider need to be registered, but by default a subscriptions has access many registered resource providers other need to be registered.
+Int the format:
+- `{resources-provider}\{resource`
+- `Microsoft.KeyVaults/vaults` is a resource provider for key vaults

 #### Resource Tags

-Someitimes just known a Tags, it is key value pair assigned to a Azure Resource; for exmaple:
+Sometimes just known as Tags, it is key value pair assigned to a Azure Resource; for example:
 By:
 - Department
 - Status